Target audience: Students, faculty, and staff

 People that use screen readers will sometimes use the screen reader to display a list of links in your presentation, without any of the surrounding context.

-If your link just says, “Click here”, and is being read by a screen reader, the user will not know where the link goes.
+If your link just says, "Click here" and is being read by a screen reader, the user will not know where the link goes.
 Instead, use the title of the page you are linking to, or a description, or even the full text of the link if it’s short and self-explanatory to your audience (for example, www.mcgill.ca ).

 You can use ScreenTips to display a tooltip when your user hovers over a link or an image with a link.
 This is not only helpful for accessibility, but it is also a good information security practice.

+Ensure that color is not the only means of conveying information.
 People who are blind, have low vision, have certain intellectual disabilities, or are colorblind might miss out on the meaning conveyed by particular colors.

 Use only simple tables and avoid merging and nesting cells.
 Screen readers count the numbers of cells to keep track of data structures in presentations.
 If you merge or nest cells, they will often become garbled for the screen reader.